Mornings of Stillness: How a Local Mountain Resets My Rhythm

 Now mid-morning, the light has turned harsh.
 Not too many years ago, I might have seen the lack of clouds as a reason to head back to the car.
 But since I have no trophy to collect, Fern and I just keep wandering until we discover a massive boulder field tucked away in the gorge.

-I pull out my JetBoil to make a quick meal, more out of ritual than hunger (though I am pretty hungry by now).
-While the water boils, I pull out my small pocket notebook.
+I make a quick meal using my Jetboil, more out of ritual than hunger (though I am pretty hungry by now).
+While the water heats, I pull out my small pocket notebook.
 I’ve found that jotting down messy thoughts is an indispensable tool for finding the right headspace.
-I write down my observations - lichen, birdsong, pinecones, wind - and then look inward to record, without judgement or ego, what I’m feeling: frustration, relief, confidence, gratitude.
+I first write down physical observations - lichen, birdsong, pinecones, wind - and then look inward to record what I feel, without judgement or ego: frustration, relief, confidence, gratitude.

 The Texture of Time